Meeting Details: Melb PC Headquarters, Level 1, 479 Warrigal Rd, Moorabbin, or by Video Conference.

 The Club produces a Magazine or Newsletter on a regular basis, with information on the latest hardware, software and tips on configuring/repairing your computer.

-There is also a section where you can ask questions on specific problems and see replies to other members.
+There is also a "Random Access" section where you can ask questions on specific problems and see replies to other members.
 Often you will see the solution to a problem you have not yet encountered.

 From the Menu Item "PC Update", recent copies of the magazine can be downloaded for further study and you can search earlier copies for articles which may be of assistance.